opensanctions/opensanctions/README.md

-Certainly!
-Here's a more streamlined and refined version for contributors:

----

 # OpenSanctions Codebase

 OpenSanctions aggregates and provides a comprehensive open-source database of sanctions data, politically exposed persons, and related entities.
 Key functionalities in this codebase include: